SamHParker/Delta-Hedging-Simulator/README.md

 $$
 \ln\left(\frac{S_t}{S_0}\right) = \left(\mu - \tfrac{1}{2}\sigma^2\right)t + \sigma W_t
 $$
-From this, it is clear that due to the derministic dt term and by the fact that \sigma dW_t has a mean of 0 and a variance of \sigma^2 T, \ln\left(\frac{S_t}{S_0}\right) follows a normal distribution with mean (\mu - 1/2 \sigma^2)T and a variance of \sigma^2 T. We say that stock price has a lognormal distribution because of this.
+From this, it is clear that due to the derministic dt term and by the fact that $\sigma dW_t$ has a mean of 0 and a variance of $\sigma^2 T$, $\ln\left(\frac{S_t}{S_0}\right)$ follows a normal distribution with mean $(\mu - 1/2 \sigma^2)T$ and a variance of $\sigma^2 T$.
+We say that stock price has a lognormal distribution because of this.
 We then exponentiate each side of this equation to get the closed form solution for stock price evolution:
 $$
 S_t = S_0 \exp\left( \left( \mu - \tfrac{1}{2}\sigma^2 \right)t + \sigma W_t \right)
 $$

-The derivation above describes the real world evolution of stock price as characterised by the drift term \mu.
+The derivation above describes the real world evolution of stock price as characterised by the drift term $\mu$.
 When pricing deivatives such as European call options, we change the measure to the risk-neutral, Q. In this measure, the Black-Scholes assumption of no-arbitrage is satisfied.
-We will next discuss how call price, delta, and path generation are calculated in the risk-neutral measure.
+We will next discuss how path generation is carried out and how call price and delta are calculated in the risk-neutral measure.

-To find a continuous time evolution of stock price S_t under the risk-neutral measure, we need to go back to the real-world dS_t equation and replace dW_t with a new brownian motion $\widetilde{W}_t$ with relation to dW_t described by:
+To find a continuous time evolution of stock price $S_t$ under the risk-neutral measure, we need to go back to the real-world $dS_t$ equation and replace $dW_t$ with a new brownian motion $\widetilde{W}_t$ with relation to $dW_t$ described by:

 $$
 d\widetilde{W}_t = dW_t^{\mathbb{P}} + \frac{\mu - r}{\sigma}  dt